Might as well have taken the night off, such was his lack of action throughout the match. A virtual spectator.

 A great last-ditch challenge on Sanchez was the highlight of a frantic game for him, as he was often left scrambling by the constant wave of Barca attacks.
 He did do his fair share of defensive work with a few vital interceptions, but he was never going to shut out the Blaugrana in this mood.

 Outsprinted by namesake Sanchez with ease for the Chilean’s opener, and struggled at times thereafter.
-Caught horribly out of position multiple times, especially in the second half, and even though he occasionally recovered to correct his mistake, it did not do enough to erase a nervy defensive performance.
+Caught horribly out of position multiple times, especially in the second half, and even though he occasionally recovered to correct his mistake, id did not do enough to erase a nervy defensive performance.

 Looked to be on his game in the first half as he was able to play Cuenca to a draw out wide, giving the Barca youngster a tough time with his diligent marking.
 However, his legs failed him after the break as Cuenca found more and more opportunities to get in behind him and deliver from out wide, with one such lapse leading to the cross for Sanchez’s second.

 Did well to sprint back and hack clear a Xavi chip over Moya, even if replays suggested that it may have just sneaked over the line.
 A determined effort regardless, which typified the rest of his play throughout the match.
-Even though he was beaten on a handful of occasions, he more than made up for it with some last ditch defending, especially in the latter stages of the game, that halted Barca in their tracks.
+Even though he was beaten on a handful of occasions, he more than made up for it with some last ditch defending, especially in the latter stages of the game, that halted Barca in its tracks.

 Never looked close to settling in the game as the movement of the Barcelona midfield often left him in the dust.
 The veteran midfielder simply did not have the legs to keep up.